Revised National Action Plan on Business and Human Rights

 3. The responsibility that states and businesses share to ensure that victims of human rights abuses have access to effective remedies.

 These are the 3 pillars of the United Nations' Guiding Principles on Business and Human Rights and form the basis for the action plan.
 Along with other countries, the Netherlands has agreed to adhere to these guiding principles.
-In its action plan, the government has set out how the guiding principles are to be put into practice and incorporated into Dutch legislation.
+In its action plan, the government has set out how these international guiding principles are to be put into practice and incorporated into Dutch legislation.

 Differences between the NAP and International Responsible Business Conduct (IRBC) policy